Odds Against Tomorrow by Nathaniel Rich

-Roderick Macfarquhar is Leroy B. Williams Research Professor of History and Political Science at Harvard.
+Roderick Macfarquhar is Leroy B. Williams Professor Emeritus of History and Political Science at Harvard.
 His latest publication as editor and contributor is The Politics of China: Sixty Years of the People’s Republic of China.
-(June 2017)
+(September 2018)

 Larry McMurtry lives in Archer City, Texas.
 His novels include The Last Picture Show, Terms of Endearment, Lonesome Dove (winner of the 1986 Pulitzer Prize for Fiction), Folly and Gloryand Rhino Ranch.
 His nonfiction works include a biography of Crazy Horse, Walter Benjamin at the Dairy Queen, Paradise, Sacagawea’s Nickname: Essays on the American West and, most recently, Custer.

 Fintan O’Toole is a columnist with The Irish Times and Leonard L. Milberg Visiting Lecturer in Irish Letters at Princeton.
-His book on George Bernard Shaw, Judging Shaw, will be published in the fall.
-(June 2017)
+His writings on Brexit have won both the European Press Prize and the Orwell Prize for journalism.
+(October 2018)